-Orchid Project partners with pioneering grassroots organisations that are supporting abandonment of female genital cutting (FGC) within communities around the world.
+Orchid Project partner with pioneering grassroots organisations that are supporting abandonment of female genital cutting (FGC) within communities around the world.
 Together with our partners in Kenya, Senegal, Gambia, Guinea, Guinea Bissau, Mali and India, we recognise FGC as a social norm, which is held in place by an entire community.
 One of the most effective ways to support sustainable abandonment of FGC is through non-judgemental, human rights-led education, allowing communities to choose to end the practice.

 Tostan works throughout West Africa, in Senegal, Mali, The Gambia, Guinea and Guinea Bissau.
 Since 1991, Tostan has supported nearly 9,000 communities across West Africa to publicly declare that they’re abandoning FGC.
 This is made possible through Tostan’s holistic 30-month Community Empowerment Programme (CEP) delivered by local staff in local languages.

 Orchid Project has partnered with Tostan since 2011 to support social mobilisation across Senegal, and since 2019 in Gambia, Guinea, Guinea Bissau and Mali.
 This initiative supports teams of volunteers from villages that have already abandoned FGC, to spread the message and encourage other communities to join them.